sagefy/sagefy/docs/Ideas.md

 ### How does Sagefy implement this idea?

 - Learners can work on cards together.
-- Discussions are available for all cards, units, and sets.
+- Discussions are available for all cards, units, and subjects.
 - Creating and editing content uses the consensus model.
 - Everything is open source.
 - Documentation throughout.